FlorianZe92/Project_MoSD/README.md

 are the data of the execution from REPRODUCE-ME for the following code: [modleR_with_REPRODUCE-ME](https://github.com/FlorianZe92/Project_MoSD/blob/main/modleR_with_REPRODUCE-ME)

 ## The example data set
+You can choose between four different species.
+To receive the associated machine learning results of the chosen species you have change the code:
+-species_name = species[1]: Abarema langsdorffii
+-species_name = species[2]: Eugenia florida
+-species_name = species[3]: Leandra carassana
+-species_name = species[4]: Ouratea semiserrata

+In the end you should receive the following results for the chosen species.

 Abarema langsdorffii       |  Eugenia florida            |  Leandra carassana          |  Ouratea semiserrata :-------------------------:|:-------------------------:  |  :-------------------------:|:-------------------------: